Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/InputModule.md

 The `metadata` only contains the number of documents read by the module (additional metadata will be added by other modules).
 Then the file has a `corpus` list, with one object per document with the following information:
-- `docId` the document id
+- `docId` the document id;
-- `docIndex` the document index
+- `docIndex` the document index;
-- `docData` the document data, as key-values pairs, note that every value will be saved in a String format
+- `docData` the document data, as key-values pairs, note that every value will be saved in a String format.

 ---